XPX-MMC-SDET/javascript-intro/ControlFlow.md

 # Control Flow
 Submit a PR for each exercise.
+Include the number of the exercise(s) in the title of the PR.

 Update `control-flow.js` in your student directory for all these exercises.